Spicy deviled eggs are an awesome keto appetizer. Made with avocado oil mayo, Dijon, hot sauce and jalapeno, they are absolutely delicious.

 Can you make spicy deviled eggs ahead of time?

 Yes, you can.
 You can keep them in the fridge, in an airtight container, for up to 3 days.
 But they are best when freshly made.

 I typically publish a new recipe once or twice per week.
 Want the new recipes in your inbox?
 Subscribe!

 Spicy Deviled Eggs

-- Seed the jalapenos as shown in the video below.
-Slice into thin slices (you’ll need a total of 16 slices).
+- Wearing gloves, seed the jalapenos and slice them into thin slices (you'll need a total of 16 slices).
 Set aside.